Call (0115) 931 51 71 to talk to us about your situation

 Complex Brain Injury Claim following Workplace Accident

-Adam’s solicitor asked us to take over his claim for compensation because he needed a solicitor with expertise in complex brain injury claims.
-Adam was a freight-checker in a distribution depot checking lorry loads of materials before they were despatched, to be stored in the warehouse.
-On the day of the accident, an unstable load weighing in excess of 1 tonne slid off a lorry crushing Adam and causing him a traumatic brain injury, and catastrophic physical injuries.
+Adam was a freight-checker in a distribution depot.
+His job involved checking lorry loads of materials before they were despatched, to be stored in the warehouse.
+On the day of the accident, an unstable load weighing in excess of 1 tonne slid off a lorry.
+The load crushed Adam and caused him a traumatic brain injury, and catastrophic physical injuries.

 Helping Adam with his recovery